Eclipse-V/Unit-0-Project/README.md

 The files named main.java are the seperate parts we worked on that just have our initals.
-While the one labeled partner.java is the one where both of out works are combined to create an image that has both of our initals.
+While the one labeled partner.java is the one where both of our works are combined to create an image that has both of our initals.